Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: Hauling Trajectory Hallmarks for LLMs and their model internals

 \paragraph{Why do parameters become aligned with scale?
-A Theoretical Argument.} We show that this surprising finding about the progressive increase in cosine similarity with scale has a relatively simple explanation, at least in the case of the large-width limit of deep networks.
+A Theoretical Argument.} We prove, in Appendix~\ref{sec:arg}, that this surprising finding about the progressive increase in cosine similarity with scale has a relatively simple explanation, at least in the case of the large-width limit of deep networks.
 The gist of our argument is that \textit{in the large width limit, any parameter updates that lead to stable feature updates must necessarily yield updated parameters that are identically aligned with their initialisation. }This is a well-known fact for lazy learning regimes like the Neural Tangent Kernel~\citep{jacot2020neural} or standard parameterisations, where no feature learning occurs.
-What may be surprising is that this is necessarily true for feature learning regimes like $\mu$P~\cite{yang2022tensor}.
-The precise details can be found in Appendix~\ref{sec:arg}.
+What may be surprising is that this is necessarily true for feature learning regimes like $\mu$P~\citep{yang2022tensor}. \looseness=-1

+\paragraph{Layerwise Q,K,V dynamics homogenize over depth at $ \sim 1$B scale and over.} Another interesting aspect of the structure of trajectory maps for the $14$M and $160$M cases is their relative heterogeneity (distinct subgrids), as compared to the billion parameter models.
+This heterogeneity cannot be explained away through the settings of a learning rate scheduler (which is just a cosine scheduler), so we inspect the layerwise trajectory maps (i.e., by building it over parameters of each layer separately).
+In particular, we find an intriguing heterogeneous structure for these models that is most starkly present in the query-key-value (Q,K,V) parameters of the attention layers, especially the middle layers, as shown in Figure~\ref{fig:mech}.

+This indicates that the Q,K,V parameter dynamics converge at different timescales, with the middle layers converging the last directionally in contrast to earlier and later layers.
+Moreover, we find that \textit{scale has the striking effect of homogenizing the Q,K,V dynamics}, as shown in Figure~\ref{fig:qkv-scales}, with the layerwise trajectory maps essentially resembling the network-wide trajectory map structure in Figure~\ref{fig:cospythia}. \looseness=-1